 THE PHYSICAL WORLD

-Then… who knew that ‘social gathering’ altogether, would be under threat of being obsolete?
-In the wake of the COVID pandemic with the world shutting down and humans physically isolated from each other, we wondered, will nightlife forever be dead?
+Additionally, in the wake of the COVID pandemic with the world shutting down and humans physically isolated from each other, we wondered, will nightlife forever be dead?
 As we yearned more than ever to be together in complex tactile inter-relational physical existence, off the screens and monitors, out of the stale echo chambers of our media.

 “We hugged each other.
 We kissed, we made eye contact.
 We had conversations of being in a room where you could smell each other and talk to each other and see each other across the room and know we are here.”